 \section{Introduction}

 With a few exceptions, models of optimal stopping time problems assume that the player is able to terminate the underlying stochastic dynamics immediately after the decision to stop, or to bring a new project online without any delays after the decision to invest.
 In fact, both stopping stochastic dynamics and initiating a new project take time.
-In this paper, we consider a general class of optimal stopping problems, where there exists a time lag between the player's decision time and the time that the payoff is delivered.

-As an example, we study American put options with delivery lags in details.
-In practice, there may exist a time lag between the time that the option holder decides to excise the option and the time that the payoff is delivered.
+In this paper, we consider a class of optimal stopping problems where there exists a time lag between the player's decision time and the time that the payoff is delivered.
+In particular, we study American put options with delivery lags in details.
+In practice, there may exist a time lag between the time that the option holder decides to exercise the option and the time that the payoff is delivered.
 Such delivery lags may be specified in financial contracts, where the decision to exercise must be made before the exercise takes place.
 They are called \emph{make-your-mind-up options} (see Chapter 6 of \cite{Jiang} and Chapter 9 of \cite{Wilmott}).
 For example, the option holder must give a notice period before she exercises, and she cannot change her mind.
-On the other hand, even for standard American derivatives, the option holder may not be able to exercise immediately, when there exist liquidation constraints in financial markets.
+On the other hand, even for a standard American derivative, the option holder may not be able to exercise it immediately, when there exist liquidation constraints in financial markets.

-The purpose of this paper is to study the effects of delivery lags in the model of American put options.
-Our paper makes three specific contributions.

-We first solve a general optimal stopping problem with a given time lag to deliver the payoff.
-To this end, we use the reflected backward stochastic differential equation (BSDE) method and, therefore, no Markovian assumption is required.
-This is in contrast to the existing literature (see \cite{Keppo}, \cite{Bar-ILan}, \cite{Oksendal} and \cite{Oksendal2} with more references therein), where the Markovian property is required.
-We refer to \cite{ElKaroui1997_1} and \cite{ElKaroui1997_3} for an introduction of BSDE and reflected BSDE.
-To solve the problem, we introduce a new obstacle process, which is the projection (conditional expectation) of the payoff of the original optimal stopping problem with delivery lags.
-We then transform the original problem to a standard optimal stopping problem (without delivery lags) with this new obstacle process as the modified payoff (see Lemma \ref{proposition1}).